Modern Slavery Statement and Policy

 All suppliers and subcontractors are required to comply with our mandatory onboarding process.
 During onboarding (and then again at revalidation of suppliers), we require suppliers to complete a detailed questionnaire.
 This questionnaire includes:

-Policies in relation to slavery and modern trafficking, and our governance structure
+Policies in relation to modern slavery and human trafficking, and our governance structure

 The Board of Directors, facilitated by Stone’s Chief Procurement Officer and supported by the Director of People Operations implements, and oversees our company-wide human rights commitments (found within the policies and procedures below) and the design of processes to prevent, mitigate, and remediate related impacts, including any relating to modern slavery: